Abortion Rights Protests Spread Across the US | World

 The ruling puts the court at odds with the majority of American public opinion, which was in favor of preserving the Roe v.
 Wade decision, according to opinion polls.

 The US Supreme Court is made up of 9 members.
-Six of them voted in favor of overturning the Roe vs. Wade decision, while another 3 stood by it.
+Six of them voted in favor of overturning the Roe versus Wade decision, while another 3 stood by it.

 One of the arguments used to end Roe against Wade is that abortion is not specifically provided for in law and that the 1973 decision would have been based on an interpretation of the Constitution.